Loganrithm/choicervoicerdubpackeditor/README.md

 demucs, and combines it in the final output so your custom dub in Choicer Voicer has the original background noises.

+##NOTICE
+I am not affiliated with the creator of Choicer Voicer, just a fan of the game.

 ## Getting Started
+Ensure You Have Python 3.14 Installed.

 Download the ZIP file and extract it.
 Double click the .exe to run it.
 It will open a CMD back end, and launch a front end web page in your browser.

 A Demo Showing How Everything Works Can Be Found Here: https://youtu.be/cUV6DbY4MJE

 To Be Continued...

 ## License
 This tool is intended to support the Choicer Voicer community as a free-to-use tool.